Sunny Nash writes on U.S. race relations.

 by Sunny Nash

-Sunny Nash's book, Bigmama Didn't Shop At Woolworth's, selected by the Association of American University Presses as a resource for understanding U.S. race relations, is a family memoir about life with her part-Comanche grandmother during the era of Jim Crow laws during the Civil Rights Movement.
+Sunny Nash's book, Bigmama Didn't Shop At Woolworth's, selected by the Association of American University Presses as a resource for understanding U.S. race relations, earned Nash the distinction of one of the nation's leading authors on race relations.
+The family memoir is about life with her part-Comanche grandmother during the era of Jim Crow laws during the Civil Rights Movement.
 Nash's book was derived from her syndicated columns for Knight-Ridder and Hearst newspapers.

 The book gives Nash the basis to blog on race relations in the United States.
 Former syndicated columnist for Knight-Ridder and Hearst newspapers; an internationally acclaimed photographer; Nash is also an award-winning producer.